 4. Seek Professional Help

 Stress can be overwhelming; it is, therefore, essential that you seek professional help before it takes a toll on your mind and body.
 Paying attention to the changes in your mental health can help you seek help before it is late.
 Many people don’t even realize that they are stressed till they have symptoms.
 A therapist would guide you in managing stress by coming up with ways to deal with pressure and anxiety.
 You could also take medication if necessary and follow the therapist’s instructions to the latter.
-A mental health professional will also help you transition major life changes and provide a positive perspective on things you might be struggling with.
+A mental health professional will also help you transition to major life changes and provide a positive perspective on things you might be struggling with.

 5. Practice Meditation